doriansmiley/lotusJS/README.md

 # npm Package Manager

 The lotus module is distributed through npm and can be added to your project using `npm install lotusjs-components`.
 For more check us out on npm.

+# Typescript Source

+The lotus core is built using Typescript which enables us fully implement common OOP patterns and controls within our codebase.
+You can also use lotus as a typescript module if you are already working in Typescript as well.
+Sample application coming soon!

 # Web Component View